 Let’s explore both in more detail.

 If film is snapping, it is no longer fit for purpose.
-It’s worth double-checking that your film specs are right for your machine and operation; if in doubt, speak to an expert.
+It’s worth double-checking that your film specs are right for your machine and operation; if in doubt, read our blog 'Why does my machine film keep breaking?' with expert tips on how to stop this happening, or speak to an expert.

 You could, for example, be using a 20mu film where you should be using 12mu.
 This means your machine's stretch is too strong for the film you’re using, causing it to snap.